awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 # Creating dynamic automations with conditional branching<a name="automation-branchdocs"></a>

 By default, the steps that you define in the `mainSteps` section of a runbook run in sequential order\.
 After one action is completed, the next action specified in the `mainSteps` section begins\.
 Furthermore, if an action fails to run, the entire automation fails \(by default\)\.
 You can use the `aws:branch` automation action and the runbook options described in this section to create automations that perform *conditional branching*\.
-This means that you can create automations that jump to a different step after evaluating different choices or that dynamically respond to changes when a step completes\.
+This means that you can create automations that jump to a different step after evaluating different choices or that dynamically respond to changes when a step is complete\.
 Here is a list of options that you can use to create dynamic automations:
-+ **`aws:branch`**: This automation action enables you to create a dynamic automation that evaluates multiple choices in a single step and then jumps to a different step in the runbook based on the results of that evaluation\.
++ **`aws:branch`**: This automation action allows you to create a dynamic automation that evaluates multiple choices in a single step and then jumps to a different step in the runbook based on the results of that evaluation\.
 + **`nextStep`**: This option specifies which step in an automation to process next after successfully completing a step\.
 + **`isEnd`**: This option stops an automation at the end of a specific step\.
 The default value for this option is false\.
 + **`isCritical`**: This option designates a step as critical for the successful completion of the automation\.
 If a step with this designation fails, then Automation reports the final status of the automation as `Failed`\.
 The default value for this option is `true`\.